Mevaseret Zion: Institutions and landmarks

 The Har'el shopping mall is located at the entrance to Mevasseret Zion, near the Har'el interchange.
 The mall serves the residents of Mevasseret Zion, Maoz Zion, the surrounding communities, as well as travelers on Route 1.
-The shopping mall which includes some 80 businesses has been joined by the Jerusalem Mall on the other side of the highway at the entrance of Maoz Zion.
-Businesses included between both malls include Golf, s.wear, Magnolia Jewelers, Castro, Renoir and many others.
-The world's first kosher McDonald's opened there in 1995.
+The shopping mall which includes some 80 businesses has been joined by the Jerusalem Mall on the other side of the highway at the entrance of Maoz Zion.The world's first kosher McDonald's opened there in 1995.

 In addition to numerous Orthodox congregations, Mevasseret Zion also has a Reform congregation, Kehillat Mevasseret Zion, founded in 1993.

+Population

+According to Israel Central Bureau of Statistics, as of November 2023 (estimated), 25,789 residents live in Mevaseret Zion (86th place in the ranking of local authorities in Israel).
+The population is growing at an annual growth rate of 2.2%.

 Education

-Mevasseret Zion has 3 secular grade schools, one junior-high school and a high school, "Tichon Har'el".
-It also holds two religious schools.
+Mevasseret Zion has 3 secular primary schools, 2 religious primary schools, 1 middle school, and 1 high school.